tilsche/hpl-phases/conclusion.md

 On the other hand, the impact of low measurement rates on accuracy was not well understood.
 Hence, the analysis in [this repository](https://github.com/tilsche/hpl-phases) was conducted.
 We included high resolution HPL power traces from actual Green500 subission from 3 sites and one vendor totalling 7 different systems.
+Note that one of the data sets is currently not public, but was included in the evaluation.

 ### Effect on short runs